sezanzeb/input-remapper/HELP.md

 crash in some cases.
 Mouse click buttons can use those high keycodes though, but they cannot be remapped, which I guess is another indicator of that.

-**The second idea** is to create a new input device that uses 8 - 255, just like other layouts, and key-mapper always tries to use the same keycodes for SHIFT as already used in the system default.
+**The third idea** is to create a new input device that uses 8 - 255, just like other layouts, and key-mapper always tries to use the same keycodes for SHIFT as already used in the system default.
 The pipeline is like this:

 1. A human thumb presses an extra-button of the device "mouse"